msohcw/crowdfunding-template-jsi/README.md

 * Amazon ElastiCache (Redis) to back resque (Ruby library for queues, works with ActiveJob) and resque-scheduler, resque-web
 * Mailgun for emails (processed on resque)
 * Stripe for processing payments
-* Authy for 2-factor authentication
+* Authy for 2-factor authentication (Unfinished)
+* LinkedIn login, with the option to add more accounts via omniauth
 * CSS styles are all derived from skeleton.css.
 Keys are all pulled from environment.

+Brief setup instructions
-Setup Postgres with user and password, as in config/database.yml
+* Setup Postgres with user and password, as in config/database.yml

-Setup Redis
+* Setup Redis

-Run resque, resque-scheduler

-rake db
+* Setup secrets.yml with the necessary keys
+* `rake db:reset db:migrate`
+* Run resque `rake environment resque:work QUEUE=*`
+* resque-scheduler `rake environment resque:scheduler`

-rails s
+* rails s